-Biography: Jane Rochmes is a Postdoctoral Fellow in the Center for Education Policy Analysis at Stanford University.
+Biography: Jane Rochmes was a Postdoctoral Fellow in the Center for Education Policy Analysis at Stanford University and is currently an Assistant Professor of Sociology at Christopher Newport University.
 She holds a Ph.D. in Public Policy and Sociology from the University of Michigan.
 Her research focuses on the ways in which schooling perpetuates or ameliorates racial and socioeconomic inequality broadly and academic disparities within schools.
 Her work analyzes how school and district contexts shape the experiences, pathways, and outcomes of both students and teachers.
-Other research includes projects studying teacher hiring, promotion, and retention; how school-based health service provision relates to students' academic performance; and the influence of for-profit colleges on degree receipt and labor market outcomes.
+Other research includes projects studying economic anxiety among educators; teacher hiring, promotion, and retention; and how school-based health service provision relates to students' academic performance.